vesoft-inc/nebula-importer/README.md

 ## Introduction

 Nebula Importer is a CSV import tool for [Nebula Graph](https://github.com/vesoft-inc/nebula).
-It reads data from CSV files and inserts it into Nebula.
+It reads data from CSV files and inserts it into **Nebula Graph**.

 Before you start Nebula Importer, ensure:

-* Nebula Graph is deployed
+* **Nebula Graph** is deployed
 * Schema is created

-Currently, there are three ways to deploy Nebula:
+Currently, there are three ways to deploy **Nebula Graph**:

 1. [nebula-docker-compose](https://github.com/vesoft-inc/nebula-docker-compose "nebula-docker-compose")
 2. [rpm package](https://github.com/vesoft-inc/nebula/tree/master/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/deployment)
 3. [from source](https://github.com/vesoft-inc/nebula/blob/master/docs/manual-EN/3.build-develop-and-administration/1.build/1.build-source-code.md)

-> The quickest way to deploy Nebula Graph is using [`docker-compose`](https://github.com/vesoft-inc/nebula-docker-compose).
+> The quickest way to deploy **Nebula Graph** is using [`docker-compose`](https://github.com/vesoft-inc/nebula-docker-compose).

 ## Prepare Configuration File

-Nebula Importer reads the CSV file to be imported and Nebula server data through the YAML configuration file.
+Nebula Importer reads the CSV file to be imported and **Nebula Graph** server data through the YAML configuration file.
 Here's an [example](examples/example.yaml) of the configuration file and the CSV file.
 Detail descriptions for the configuration file see the following section.

 ```yaml
 version: v1rc1